belgort-clark/ctec-121-1a-problem-set-8/problem02/problem-set-8-problem-2.md

 Edna Anker      9875            Medical Office  3.0
 ```

-Now write a loop that iterates through the list of objects and displays each of the objects properties.
+Now write a loop that iterates through the list of objects and displays each of the objects properties